 My main specialism is immunology and I teach a variety of students at both undergraduate and postgraduate levels as well as leading immunology modules within the Department of Biomedical Sciences and across the wider Biological Sciences.

-After leading the BSc (Hons) Biomedical Sciences degree for nearly 10 years I am now the Director of Undergraduate Studies for the Biomedical and Biosciences programmes in the Faculty of Science and Technology.
-As the Director of Undergraduate Studies I co-ordinate the taught BSc programmes In Biomedical Sciences, Biological Sciences, Biochemistry and Pharmacology within the school and have a role in the management and review of existing courses and the development and validation of new programmes.
+After leading the BSc (Hons) Biomedical Sciences degree for nearly 10 years I am now the Director of Learning Teaching and Quality for the School of Life Sciences.
+As the Director of Learning Teaching and Quality I co-ordinate and oversee the teaching at both undergraduate and postgraduate levels across the School of Life Sciences and have a role in the management and review of existing courses and the development and validation of new programmes.

 As an active researcher, I also direct and supervise PhD students with 9 successful completions to date.

 My research interests are centred on connective tissue biology, disease and repair.

 Current research focuses on two main areas; the contribution of apoptotic cell death to connective tissue disease and tissue repair after wounding.
 The current focus of my research is the role of the chondrocyte in the maintenance of healthy articular cartilage and the apparent chondrocyte death associated with the clinical manifestation of Osteoarthritis (OA).